The exterior of this old home, turned into a business, looking older than dirt, catches my interest.

 These were built in the last century, or before, and feature ornamental stone work, balconies, tall shutters, statues, touches of Greek and Roman architecture.
 Some have been renovated, replastered, replumbed, and reinhabited.

 This old casa on a street off the main thoroughfare is one that needs more care than it will ever get.
 While it waits for someone with a dream to fall in love with it, it is a garden shop – El Nuevo Vivero.
-Inside, plants and trees for sale are placed in empty rooms and since there is no roof on the building, rain waters them right where they stand.
+Inside, plants and trees for sale are placed in empty rooms and since there is no roof on much the building, rain waters them right where they stand.

 In the U.S., this place would be closed for code violations.
 Here, there is no harm, thus no foul.